 Service Strategy enabled the IT organization to strategize how to create the services that the business customers want and need.
 Service Design encompassed processes – including the four “warranty processes (Availability, Capacity, Security, and Continuity) – which need to be designed into all new or changed services.
 Service Transition may be the most difficult for most organizations.

-These processes help organizations deploy changes in a methodical manner that provides the greatest amount of throughput with the least business impact.
+These processes help organizations deploy changes in a methodical manner that provides the most significant throughput with the most negligible business impact.
 This is the area where most organizations struggle.
 Quality transitions minimize the need for re-work and service outage.
 Service Operations is purely an operations mindset focused on service uptime.
 The supporting processes seek to prevent service interruptions and restore services as soon as possible.
-Continual Service Improvement (CSI) helps each of the processes and services improve with the goal to improve the end-product IT delivers to its business stakeholders.
+Continual Service Improvement (CSI) helps each of the functions and services improve the end-product IT delivers to its business stakeholders.

 Various Levels of Certification

 ITIL v3 certifications range from Foundation to Intermediate to Expert, and even Master.
 The Foundation is a general overview that allows the consumer to have a broad understanding of the framework.
-Each Intermediate certification is based on a phase of the Service Lifecycle and each provides more depth in a specific area.
+Each Intermediate certification is based on a phase of the Service Lifecycle, and each provides more depth in a specific area.
 The Expert certification is available for those that pass the “Managing Across the Lifecycle (MALC)” class.
-In order to sit for the MALC class, one must have passed the Foundation and each Intermediate course.
+To sit for the MALC class, one must have passed the Foundation and each Intermediate course.

 ITIL v4 certification

 In early 2019, a new ITIL – ITIL4 – was released.
-In ITIL4, the 36 processes are now called “practices” and 34 are named in the new edition.
-Much of these practices will look eerily similar to the v3 processes.
+In ITIL4, the 36 processes are now called “practices,” and 34 are named in the latest edition.
+Much of these practices will look eerily similar to the v3 methods.
 Also, the framework moved from the Service Lifecycle to the Service Value Chain.
 The ITIL4 certifications are ITIL Foundation, ITIL Specialist (three varieties), ITIL Strategist, and ITIL Leader.
 The ITIL Expert certification for ITIL v3 is now called ITIL Managing Professional.

 Benefits of having ITIL certification

 Even at the Foundation level, the ITIL certification provides a common way to look at IT.
-The value created for the organization is two-fold: All IT professionals see their work as it relates to supporting services offered to the business customers AND it offers a common language, including metrics.
-The benefit to the IT personnel is that most organizations utilize the ITIL framework, so the certification is relatable and transferrable.
+The value created for the organization is two-fold: All IT professionals see their work as it relates to supporting services offered to the business customers, AND it offers a common language, including metrics.
+The IT personnel’s benefit is that most organizations utilize the ITIL framework, so the certification is relatable and transferrable.